snowkidind/sovcube.run/scripts/readme.md

 Further the tier system asserts its independence from the rest of the contract by increasing account balances based on the rewards initially on the deposit transaction.
 This method asserts no further calculation is necessary once the deposit is processed.
 In other words your rewards are determined on the transaction of your deposit and are fixed.
 For subsequent deposits, they would be calculated on the spot as well.

-The contract is intended to be seeded once and only once.
+The contract is intended to be **seeded once and only once**.
 There are no restaking options once rewards mature.

-The hardcoded max of 300k locks forever any seed deposit amounts over that specific balance, which is hard to calculate to exact because of the 1 % burn.
+The **hardcoded max of 300k** locks forever any seed deposit amounts over that specific balance, which is also hard to calculate to exact because of the 1 % burn.

-As it stands the balance after the suggested seed deposit is 300000.0008016 which by default ensures that dust will remain under no ownership in the contract at the end of its life.
+As it stands the balance after the suggested seed deposit is 300000.0008016 which by default ensures that **dust will remain under no ownership** in the contract at the end of its life.

-During the ownerSeedContract() transaction, there is no code to stop a deposit of a different amount from  occurring.
+During the ownerSeedContract() transaction, **there is no code to stop a deposit of a different amount from  occurring**.
 Consider an extra or a missing zero, fat finger type of error.
 It might be useful to either force the seed deposit to be an exact value, or better, allow multiple seeds.
 There would be some maths necessary in order to allow future seeding but it doesn't seem impossible.

 # 4_sendinternalsingle.js

-  IN_TESTING: There is internal transfer logic which comes across as somewhat janky.
+  There is internal transfer logic which comes across as somewhat janky.
 An account is initied with rewards built in to it via a second internal account.
 When a user makes an internal transfer, the rewards tokens stay in the initial account and do not transfer along with the normal user account tokens.
 Both accounts stay locked for the duration but the receiving account must call acceptUntakenIncomingTokens() and restart a thousand day lockdown.

   I have a couple issues with that:
   - the entire balances should be transferred